 Located just 40 minutes north of Puerto Vallarta, Sayulita is a world away from the beach-front mega-resorts and the Malecón tourist traps.
 It’s a lovely little town full of gorgeous little beaches and sandy coves, modern cafes and so many incredible boutiques, galleries, cafes and restaurants.
 It really is the perfect place to spend a few days or even a few weeks or months.

-In fact, if you discovered that Puerto Vallarta is not for you- which I recently did, make sure to head straight for Sayulita and neighbouring San Pancho.
+In fact, if you discovered that Puerto Vallarta is not for you- which I recently did, make sure to head straight for Sayulita and neighboring San Pancho.

-*This ‘things to do in Sayulita’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
+*This ‘things to do in Sayulita Mexico’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

 From the airport: You’ll first need to fly to Puerto Vallarta International airport.
 From the airport, it’s about 40 minutes to Sayulita.